wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 The inconsistency it was concerned with is syntactically similar cases:

 1. Closure syntax, e.g. `() -> P?`.
 This can plausibly be taken as intending to make the whole closure optional, but it is more likely intending to make the closure's return value optional.
-The compiler assumes the latter intent, and requires parenthesis to spell the former.
+The compiler assumes the latter intent, and requires parenthesis to spell the former (`(() -> P)?`).
 2. Protocol compositions, e.g. `Q & P?`.
-The only valid interpretation is as `Optional<Q & P>`, because `Q & Optional<P>` is logically invalid.
-Currently the compiler requires parenthesis, like it does for `some P?` or `any P?`.
+The only valid interpretation is as `Optional<Q & P>` (because `Q & Optional<P>` is logically invalid) but the SE-0328 authors argued that treating it as such would complicate the language with special-casing and thus make it harder to learn.

-The first case, closure syntax, is distinct because there _is_ ambiguity as to the author's intent.
-Parenthesis are unavoidable, and that they are not required as `() -> (P?)` is essentially syntactic sugar to smooth the more common case.
+However, the first case, closure syntax, is distinct from `some P?` because with `() -> P?` there _is_ ambiguity as to the author's intent; there _are_ multiple valid interpretations.
+Thus parenthesis are unavoidable (and that they are not required to express `() -> (P?)` is an _existing_ special treatment to smooth the more common case, which we think experience has proven to be wise).

 In the second case, protocol compositions are different from single-constraint opaque and existential types because there are multiple places where the `?` or `.Type` could be written.
 For example, one may argue that `any P & Q.Type` should mean `(any P & Q).Type`, but it's far less obvious that the constraint to `P` still applies to the instance type instead of the resulting metatype.
-Further, if metatypes ever gain the ability to conform to protocols in the future, we may want the `any P & Q.Type` syntax to truly mean `any P & (Q.Type)`, aka an existential metatype where the metatype itself also conforms to `P`.
+Further, if metatypes ever gain the ability to conform to protocols in the future, we may want the `any P & Q.Type` syntax to truly mean `any P & (Q.Type)`, a.k.a. an existential metatype where the metatype itself also conforms to `P`.
+Thus while _currently_ technically unambiguous, we think it may plausibly become ambiguous in future, and thus continuing to require the parenthesis is wise.

 ## Proposed solution

 We propose eliding parenthesis for optional opaque and existential types using the `?` syntax, and opaque metatypes using the `some P.Type` syntax.
 In these cases, there is no plausible ambiguity as to the author's intent.
 The parenthesis can still be written explicitly, and the shorthand can be used in structural positions, e.g. `Response<some P?>`.

-Eliding parenthesis is only supported when there is a single constraint; `some` and `any` explicitly applied to a protocol composition may not elide parenthesis.
+Eliding parenthesis is only supported when there is a single constraint; `some` and `any` explicitly applied to a protocol composition may not elide parenthesis (e.g. `P & Q?` remains invalid, as discussed above).

 ## Detailed design